 Question #3

-A A chronic, noncontagious disease that affects the digestive system and causes abdominal pain and diarrhea.
+A A chronic, noncontagious disease that affects the lungs and causes difficulty in breathing.

 B A chronic, noncontagious disease characterized by inflamed lesions covered with silvery-white scabs of dead skin.